Patient management and clinical progress

 Mental Health Liaison Service

-The QAS’s Mental Health Liaison Service (MHLS) involves a QAS Senior Mental Health Clinician working in the Brisbane Operations Centre to provide information, advice and assistance to Triple Zero (000), supervisors, managers, paramedics across the entire state.
+The QAS’s Mental Health Liaison Service (MHLS) involves a QAS Senior Mental Health Clinician working in the Brisbane Operations Centre to provide information, advice and assistance to Triple Zero (000), supervisors, managers, and paramedics across the entire state.
 This service supports the timely and appropriate dispatch of resources to people in a mental health crisis, whilst also assisting clinical decision making by the attending paramedics.

 The MHLS also provides direct clinical support to patients experiencing a mental health crisis via telemedicine, including de-escalation, risk assessment and management, advice, information, psycho education regarding symptom management, and guidance around appropriate referral options.